jwoy/vagrant-ubuntu-golang/README.md

 # Get up and running with Go in Vagrant
-A simple setup to work or play with Go in an Ubuntu VM.

 Features
+- Jump right in with Go 1.9 and Ubuntu 16.04 (Xenial)
 - Slim as possible &ndash; only the minimal software.
 - Provides you with a workspace according to [recommended practice](https://golang.org/doc/code.html).